aiidateam/aiida-explorer/README.md

 - TODO: currently overlays dont always have the same "X close" styling / header stying.
 We should unify these.

-- TODO: it might be nice to have basically every color, styling etc as a
+- TODO: it might be nice to have basically every color, styling etc.

+- TODO: refactor raw views to have 'download_format'

 ### Notes and warnings;